The perfect team —

 Seasoned sailors and Hunter sailboat owners...

 Bob’s love for sailing began as a kid when his dad bought the family a 12-ft centerboard sailboat and was reawakened about 18 years ago when he and his wife Sharon stopped in Duxbury, MA to stay a few days with a friend of Sharon’s.
 Bob spent most of a week sanding and painting the bottom of their 35 ft Choy Lee ketch for a chance to go sailing in Cape Cod Bay.
-After spending the next 5 years sailing with Getaway Sailing Club out of Baltimore, they bought Unfurled, a Hunter 356, that they have kept at Oak Harbor Marina in Pasadena, MD since 2007.
-Unfurled was sold in February and they are expecting delivery of their new 2018 Marlow Hunter 40, Chasseur, in May and look forward to flying the HSA1 Vice Commodore pennant this year.
+After spending the next 5 years sailing with Getaway Sailing Club out of Baltimore, they bought Unfurled, a Hunter 356 in 2007.
+Unfurled was sold in February and they took delivery of their new 2018 Marlow Hunter 40, Chasseur, in June.
+Bob & Sharon have been members of HSA1 for 10 years and Bob looks forward to serving as Commodore this year.

 Mike Meegan, Treasurer